openwdl/wdl/modules/SPEC.md

 ### Dependencies

 The `dependencies` field is a JSON object with one key per dependency.
-Each key must be a valid WDL identifier.
+Each key must match `[A-Za-z][A-Za-z0-9_-]*` and, after replacing every `-` with `_`, must be a valid WDL identifier (i.e., not a reserved keyword).
+Hyphens and underscores are interchangeable for the purpose of identity: `spell-book` and `spell_book` name the same dependency and must not both appear in a single `dependencies` object.
 The key is the **consumer-chosen name** and need not match the dependency's own `name` field; two consumers may refer to the same module by different local names without ambiguity.

 Each dependency must specify a source and a version selector.
 A dependency with a `git` URL and no `version`, `tag`, `branch`, or `commit` is invalid.